이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 You can create a snapshot of a virtual machine (VM) by using the Red Hat OpenShift Service on AWS web console.

-- Either a data volume or a persistent volume claim
+- The disks are data volumes or persistent volume claims.

-- Belong to a storage class that supports Container Storage Interface (CSI) volume snapshots
+- The disks belong to a storage class that supports Container Storage Interface (CSI) volume snapshots.

 Procedure